RUGSoftEng/2017-Web-Service-Author-Analysis/frontend/README.md

             ]
     ```

 * `subscriptions` handles input from the outside, for example the time or mouse movement.
-Not important for our application.
+In our application we use subscriptions
+for some Bootstrap components that have animations.

 ### Resources